 Those who undergo residential treatment are individuals who have failed to get help through other addiction treatment methods.
-You will have to undergo assessments and screenings to enable therapists create a program that will suit your situation.
+You will have to undergo assessments and screenings to enable therapists to create a program that will suit your situation.

 Different people require different treatments for their specific addictions.
 Here are some of the examples of different types of treatments provided by residential rehabs.

 Withdrawal management programs, also known as medical detox programs, are for people who have developed acute dependence on drugs or alcohol.
-They offer interventions to help the individuals overcome effects of withdrawal and act as a bridge in the transition to other therapies.
+They offer interventions to help the individuals overcome the effects of withdrawal and act as a bridge in the transition to other therapies.

 This program offers very intensive but short treatment.
 These programs last for a week to six weeks.
 The duration will depend on the client or the intervention itself.
-They offer a short length of intervention before the client is transferred to extended help if need arises.
+They offer a short length of intervention before the client is transferred to extended help if the need arises.
 This treatment benefits people with mild addictions.

 The long-term treatment can last for 6-12 months.
 Some stays may even be permanent (sober living homes or halfway houses) depending on the severity.
 This program suitable for people with very severe addictions.

 Those undergoing this treatment receive highly structured treatments depending on the patient's needs or the types of addictions the program specializes in.
-The interventions may include use of medication and therapy combined with support services.
+The interventions may include the use of medication and therapy combined with support services.
 The treatment can be modified to suit patients with special needs.

 Residential treatments are customized to fit the specific needs and styles of treatment desired by the patient.
 Other treatments may include;

 This program is one where the clients and the providers live in the same residence.
 The purpose of treatment communities is to re-socialize the individuals.
-This is the major kind of intervention.
+This is the primary kind of intervention.
 It helps the clients develop good attitudes and constructive behaviors.